suit-wg/suit-report/draft-ietf-suit-report.md

 # Introduction

+This document specifies a
-This specification describes a SUIT-specific logging container that creates a lightweight feedback mechanism for developers in the event that an update or boot fails in the manifest processor.
+logging container, specific to Software Update for the Internet of Things (SUIT) that creates a lightweight feedback mechanism for developers in the event that an update or boot fails in the manifest processor.
 In this way, it provides the necessary link between the Status Tracker Client and the Status Tracker Server as defined in